RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
+3.0.0.4.354.27 Beta 2:
+   - CHANGED: Merged with webui pages extract from the Asus released FW, as they were more recent than the GPL ones
+   - CHANGED: Port state on Sysinfo page now uses the new OUI lookup code from Asus
+   - FIXED: Build 354 reduced minimum syslog level to WARNING - bumped back to INFO as in previous versions (resolves DHCP events not being logged)
+   - FIXED: Port numbering on the Sysinfo page for devices that has them backward (RT-N16)
+   - FIXED: Client list wasn't using the new OUI code from Asus (was missing from the GPL archive)

-3.0.0.4.354.27
+3.0.0.4.354.27 Beta 1
    - NEW: Merged with 3.0.0.4.354.
 Notable changes:
             * New wireless driver
             * New Network Tools
-      * WOL (Under Network Tools; will replace our former implementation)
+            * WOL (Under Network Tools
             * HW acceleration support for PPPoE
             * DHCP Normal/aggressive behaviour.
 Similar to the 270.25 implementation,
               except it can be enabled/disabled

+          Asus considers build 354 to still be beta, so be advised that there might still be some issues left (there are known issues related to 3G/4G dongles for instance).

-   - CHANGED: Removed WOL webui - replaced with Asus's own.
+   - CHANGED: Removed WOL webui - Asus added their own WOL support  on the Network Tools page.
 You will have  to re-add your WOL entries.
+   - CHANGED: Removed System Log -> Connections page, and integrated it into the new Network Tools -> Netstat page from Asus (as NAT Connections)
+   - CHANGED: Removed wol binary, since Asus's WOL page uses ether-wake.
+   - CHANGED: Removed option to control SIP helper on Firewall page (use the new Asus option from WAN - NAT PAssthrough page instead)
+   - CHANGED: WPS button when set as a radio toggle will now behave the same way as Asus's firmware: pressing it will fully enable/disable both radios in the webui, rather than just toggle the state of the enabled radios.
+This means the button will override the webui, and radio states will survive reboots.
    - FIXED: Avoid duplicate shares when using simpler share naming (using Asus's code from 354)
    - FIXED: Improved fdisk support for 4KB sector size
    - FIXED: openvpn: Client-specific entries weren't properly parsed
+   - FIXED: dnsmasq warning in syslog if DHCP static leases are disabled

 3.0.0.4.270.26b